Ultimate-Mods/TE2UMM/README.md

 ⚠️ PUTTING THE ModMenu.cs IN THE FILES AND DRAWING IT IS NOT RECOMMENDED AS I MODIFIED SOME TE2 CLASSES ⚠️

+⚠️ THIS DOES NOT WORK WITH WINDOWS 11 USERS BECAUSE THEY ARE FATHERLESS ⚠️

 # Features

 ## Player Cheat